5/2/2024

 Operator

 Thank you.
-Your next question is coming from Uver Raffet from Evercore.
+Your next question is coming Core.
 Your line is live.

 speaker

-Hi guys, thanks so much for taking my question.
-Maybe a couple here if I may.
-First, is there any regulatory body, US or XUS, or a creditor that needs clarity on Zifaxan within the 24 months post-separation?
+Hi, guys.
+Thanks so much for taking my question.
+Maybe a couple here, if I may.
+First, is there any regulatory body, US or XUS, or a creditor that needs clarity on Zyfax within the 24 months post-separation?
 Is that an important gating factor for potential investors?
 That's point number one.
 And number two, for some of your debt liabilities coming up in 25 or so, what are the plans?
-Are you intending to go down a very aggressive path?
-And then finally, do you envision any possible scenario where the spin has to be held off completely to take care of the amount of debt as well as the Zifaxan situation?
+Are you intending to go down a very aggressive path.
+And then finally, do you envision any possible scenario where the spin has to be held off completely to take care of the amount of debt as well as the Zyfax situation?
 Thank you very much.

 speaker